CDLUC3/mrt-doc/meetings/2019-11-06-Merritt-Enhancement-Ideas.md

 - Look at docker build to see how these are included from maven repo

 ## Create Docker Stack for Dryad + Merritt

+## Make smtp server configurable
+This may be needed for Docker end to end testing.
+- UI defaults to localhost (unverified)
+- Hard coded in ingest code.
+  - Consider config parameter
+- Storage service seems to use a config property